gadfly361/reagent-figwheel/README.md

 ```

 Finally, open `core.cljs`, change `"FIXME"` to your name, then save.
 You should see your change automatically pushed to the browser, courtesy of figwheel.

-## other reagent templates

-[reagent-template](https://github.com/reagent-project/reagent-template) - Remake of [chestnut](https://github.com/plexus/chestnut) template for reagent.

-[liberagent](https://github.com/borkdude/lein-new-liberagent) - Template for apps that use Reagent on the client and Compojure+Liberator on the server.

-[reagent-seed](https://github.com/gadfly361/reagent-seed) - Reagent template with a few batteries included.